stephematician/literanger/cran-comments.md

 # literanger submission

--   This is a new release (fourth re-submission).
+This is a new release (fifth re-submission).

+-   Removed Eigen dependency (eliminates header downloads).

+Older changes compared to earlier submissions:

 -   Removed 'C++11' system requirement from previous submission.
 -   Updated case in title and replace T/F with TRUE/FALSE.
 -   Passes r-lib/actions/examples/check-standard.yaml